SonnyLarsson/prime-r/README.md

 <br>

 A friend once told me an interviewer asked him to whiteboard something for detecting if a number was a prime.
-This a sample application I wrote to demonstrate a possible solution to the problem.
+This is a sample application I wrote to demonstrate a possible solution to the problem.
 Or at least, that was the original idea.

 This project dates back to 2016 or 2017, and it has some quirks I came up with for the sake of, frankly speaking silly, optimization.
 Nevertheless, it has never been in a repo before, as far as I can remember.
 I figured it was high time to document my oddball prime number detector on GitHub, for posterity.
 This is far from my best work, but I rather enjoyed making it at the time.